AlexMax/wadmake-cpp/README.md

 A: A build system should be extensible, and I did not want to invent a new extension language from scratch.
 In addition to its small size and ubiquity as an extension language, Lua seemed like a natrual fit as it originated as a configuration language and has been used in other build systems like Premake.

 Q: Why C?
-A: C89 is portable, has libraries for damn-near everything, and allows easy creation of small native executables without bundling a runtime.
+A: C is portable, has libraries for damn-near everything, and allows easy creation of small native executables without bundling a runtime.
 The only other language in the same ballpack is C++ and I would prefer to avoid that nest of vipers if at all possible.

 Contributing
 ============